A new technique called Functional Fascial Therapeutics – a new type of acupuncture (FFT).

 Who will benefit from Functional Fascial Therapeutics?

-I have found that Functional Fascial Therapeutics is especially useful when you have chronic tightness.
-I have seen better outcomes in people who have years of postural adaptations which have prevented them from progressing with other treatments and therapeutic exercises due to lack of mobility/tissue pliability.
+Functional Fascial Therapeutics is especially useful when you have chronic tightness.
+There have been better outcomes in people who have years of postural adaptations which have prevented them from progressing with other treatments and therapeutic exercises due to lack of mobility/tissue pliability.

 This modality is especially beneficial for people who: